 Introduction

-What BrowserStack Testing Includes
+What BrowserStack testing includes

 Automated testing Use frameworks like Selenium, Playwright, and Cypress to run automated test suites on BrowserStack Automate.
 Parallel sessions help cut regression cycles dramatically.